cafferychen777/ggpicrust2/README.md

 ## News

 Update alert! 🚨 ggpicrust2 Ver1.7.2 is now available.
-To get the latest version, simply use
+Due to some issues with the CRAN server, ggpicrust2 was inadvertently removed from CRAN.
+We are working diligently to resolve this issue.
+In the meantime, you can get the latest version from GitHub by using the following
+command:

 ``` r
 devtools::install_github('cafferychen777/ggpicrust2')
 ```

-Don’t miss out on the major bug fixes and improvements. 😀
+This update includes major bug fixes and improvements.
+Don’t miss out!
+😀

 **Join our official Discord channel for more updates and discussions:**
 [ggpicrust2 Discord](https://discord.gg/yaR7FEc8)

+Thank you for your understanding and patience as we work to resolve this issue.

 ## Table of Contents